-Interceptive Orthodontics in Silverton, Keizer, and Corvallis, OR
+Interceptive Orthodontics in Silverton, Keizer, Corvallis and Hillsboro, OR

 At Acorn Dentistry For Kids we focus on prevention using interceptive orthodontics, to help your child enjoy and grow into their great smile for life.
 As part of our prevention plan, we evaluate your child’s bite for signs of malocclusion at every appointment.

 Malocclusion is simply the abnormal alignment of teeth, which can affect the way your child chews smiles and even how well he can brush and floss his teeth.

 Traditional braces are not implemented until all of your child’s adult teeth are in, around the age of 12.
 Interceptive Orthodontics is used between ages 4 to 11, and takes advantage of their ongoing growth and development to encourage better jaw development and tooth placement.